 Tough!
 But, as said, if you're willing to do the work, it can be done.
-Read here.

 Neil conducted his own study on 20,000 URLs, testing several data points to know how long it takes for a website to rank, and how links influence the ranking of new content.

-Best effort, the answer is about 3 months.
+Spiralytics’ answer is about 3-6 months.

 It's impossible to rank without consistent application of SEO fundamentals.

 SEO has never been a case of "build it and they will come."
-To rank in Google, you need to apply SEO fundamentals consistently, and out of habit.
+To rank in Google, you need to apply SEO fundamentals consistently and out of habit.

 Study your competition, choose the right keywords, create strategic content, reach out to influencers, promote in social media, build links, rinse, repeat.
 When you invest in these strategies, you also reap long-term results.
 Consistency is the name of the game.

 Especially if your website is new, you can't just expect that people will find you through organic search right away.
 But that shouldn't stop you from figuring out other ways to get 'seen'.
 There are a host of effective marketing channels to choose from online and finding the right channel mix for your brand is an essential part of the process.